-The history of AGS can be traced back to the 1920s, at which time Robert M. Shipley was an influential jewelry merchant.
+The history of the American Gem Society can be traced back to the 1920s, at which time Robert M. Shipley was an influential jewelry merchant.
 He experienced a very humbling but awakening experience one day.
 During his heydays as a jewelry seller, Shipley believed he was the best merchant around and thought that he knew everything there was to know about jewelry in general.
 But that was before a pair of his repeat customers proved to him otherwise.

 Shipley took the challenge positively.
 He reckoned that the apparent lack of expertise among many jewelry merchants accounted for the growing distrust between traders and their customers.
 When he later divorced, he ended up losing his jewelry store.
 Shipley then moved to Europe with one sole motive—to learn more about jewelry.
 As soon as he got there, he enrolled in a correspondence course with the Great Britain National Association of Goldsmiths.
 Upon completing the course, he traveled back to LA with a wealth of gemological knowledge and experience.